-- Environmental protection equipment Use of energy-saving lights: during the Year, more LED lighting were purchased and some were replaced, which accounted for approximately 30% of the total LED lighting in the entire plant.
-As compared with the original lighting, it was estimated that approximately 5,500 kWh of electricity (i.e. approximately 4.4 tonnes of carbon dioxide equivalent) would be reduced for the Year; - Environmental protection equipment Use of environment-friendly water heater: use air-source water heaters to provide hot water for staff quarters, as no burned gas such as carbon dioxide will be emitted during working due to their working principle of just transferring the heat in the surrounding air to the water, which will reduce the impact of emissions on the environment as compared with gas water heaters.
-In addition, the power consumption of such equipment featured by high efficiency and energy saving is much less than that of electric water heaters with the same water volume, which significantly reduces energy consumption.
-Approximately 3,000 cubic meters of hot water was produced by "air-to-water heat pumps for hot water" in the Year.
-Compared with the same amount of water produced by electric water heaters, the annual electricity consumption is reduced by about 1,100 kWh, i.e. approximately 0.9 metric tons of carbon dioxide equivalent; - Energy-saving process improvement: For the cooling process of plastic injection moulding machines, we replaced the air cooling system with water cooling system to increase and accelerate the cooling effect with lesser energy consumption; - Administrative measures: We examine the status of each of our equipment on a regular basis so that repairing and maintenance works can be conducted in a timely manner, hence, the energy waste due to ageing machinery can be reduced.
+- Environmental protection equipment Use of energy-saving lights: the electronic product manufacturing factory used about 300 LED lighting, which as compared with the original lighting, is estimated that approximately 4,200 kWh of electricity (i.e. approximately 3.5 tonnes of carbon dioxide equivalent) will be reduced for the year; and - Environmental protection equipment Use of environment-friendly water heater: use air-source water heaters to provide hot water for staff quarters, as no burned gas such as carbon dioxide will be emitted during working due to their working principle of just transferring the heat in the surrounding air to the water, which will reduce the impact of emissions on the environment as compared with gas water heaters.
+In addition, the power consumption of such equipment featured by high efficiency and energy saving is much less than that of electric water heaters with the same water volume, which significantly reduces energy consumption; - Energy-saving process improvement: For the cooling process of plastic injection moulding machines, we replaced the air cooling system with water cooling system to increase and accelerate the cooling effect with lesser energy consumption; - Administrative measures: We examine the status of each of our equipment on a regular basis so that repairing and maintenance works can be conducted in a timely manner, hence, the energy waste due to ageing machinery can be reduced.